gilewskadominika/Dominika-Gilewska/README.md

 After obtaining a master's degree in psychology, I chose to become a programmer.
 I successfully completed a Python Developer course, and additionally, in March, I will undergo a certified SCRUM course.
 In April, I’ll start learning JavaScript and React in the evenings.
 From the very beginning, I fell in love with programming, and it has changed the way I think.
-I am interested in this position because in the future, I would like to combine traveling with work.
-My first job involved a lot of traveling, and since then, I would like to be able to merge the two.
 Besides traveling and programming, I play League of Legends and The Witcher (I am passionate about both books and games).
 - Course attendant (CodersLab PortfolioLab)
 - Programming languages : Python, Java Script